EmilGramDK/create-arasjs/template-react-ts/README.md

-# Aras Lib Example App
+# ArasJS React Typescript Template

-🚀 A simple example and step-by-step guide to getting started with **Aras-Lib**.
+🚀 A simple example and step-by-step guide to getting started with **ArasJS**.

 This template is built with **TypeScript, React, and Vite** for a seamless development experience.